Exploring Edfu's Magnificent Temple of Horus

-Dont Miss: the relief of Neos Dionysos holding his enemies by the hair ready to smite them in front of Horus - a fittingly bloody show of kingly strength intended to awe the king's subjects as they entered.
+Don't Miss: the relief of Neos Dionysos (Ptolemy XII) holding his enemies by the hair, ready to smite them in front of Horus - a fittingly bloody show of pharaonic strength intended to awe his Egyptian subjects as they entered.

 Forecourt: The Colossal Courtyard

-Dont Miss: The rear walls of the colonnade are covered with three rows of large reliefs depicting the Pharaoh (Ptolemy IX Soter II or Ptolemy X Alexander I) holding converse with the gods or with the victorious god Horus.
+Don't Miss: The rear walls of the colonnade are covered with three rows of large reliefs depicting the Pharaoh (Ptolemy IX Soter II or Ptolemy X Alexander I) holding converse with the gods or with the victorious god Horus.
 Similar representations are repeated all over the temple.
-On the sides of the pylon the king is shown, with the Lower Egyptian crown on the west side and the Upper Egyptian crown on the east side, proceeding to the temple and being sprinkled with the water of consecration by Horus and Thoth.
+On the sides of the pylon, the pharaoh is shown, with the Lower Egyptian crown on the west side and the Upper Egyptian crown on the east side, proceeding to the temple and being sprinkled with the water of consecration by Horus and Thoth.

 Vestibule: Entering the Inner Temple

 Having passed through the grandiose Forecourt, you come to the much more human-scale Vestibule decorated with 12 columns topped with elaborate floral capitals.
 Just as you enter are two small rooms.
-The western room is the Hall of Consecration with a beautiful relief on its rear wall depicting gods Horus and Thoth pouring sacred water over the king.
-The eastern room was the temple's Library with a list of books it once contained still inscribed on the wall along with a depiction of Seshat the goddess of writing.
+The western room is the Hall of Consecration, with a beautiful relief on its rear wall depicting gods Horus and Thoth pouring sacred water over the pharaoh.
+The eastern room was the temple's Library, with a list of books it once contained still inscribed on the wall along with a depiction of Seshat the goddess of writing.

 Hypostyle Hall: Place of Ancient Ritual Preparation

-A doorway leads into the Hypostyle Hall with its roof supported with 12 columns and bookended by two small chambers, which access the inner passage around the temple.
+A doorway leads into the Hypostyle Hall, with its roof supported by 12 columns and book-ended by two small chambers, which access the inner passage around the temple.
 The left-hand chamber functioned as the temple's laboratory, where incense and perfumes were mixed by the priests in preparation for rituals.